 All of this information does indicate in our view that plans for a tighter immigration system for EU nationals in the event of no-deal may be underway.

 It has also been stressed that there will be a transition period for employers to perform right to work checks.
-This has widely been referred to as a government ‘U-turn’ but we explain why this cannot be so, as a matter of law, below.
+This has widely been referred to as a government ‘U-turn’.
+We explain why this a completely new direction, as a matter of law, below.

 Potential implications of UK domestic immigration law replacing free movement

-As matters presently stand, in the event if a no-deal, once the UK leaves the EU on 29 March 2019, the rules governing EU nationals who live in or seek to enter the UK would fall under domestic UK law.
-The Minister stressed on many occasions during her evidence session on Tuesday that the free movement rights EU nationals benefit from under EU law would end.
+As matters presently stand, in the event if a no-deal Brexit, once the UK leaves the EU, the rules governing EU nationals who live in or seek to enter the UK would fall under domestic UK law.
+The Minister stressed on many occasions during her oral evidence session that the free movement rights EU nationals benefit from under EU law would end.
 The European Union (Withdrawal) Act 2018 would come into force meaning that the same rules will apply on the day after Brexit as the day before.
 Crucially, however, these rules would fall under UK, not EU, law which can be changed.

 If a deal is not agreed, the Government would, in theory, be able to apply new immigration rules and restrictions as it sees fit, when it sees fit.
-Thus far, presumably to avoid a backlash of the type never seen before, the Government has not released its plans for a no-deal in relation to the movement of persons.
+Thus far, presumably to avoid a backlash, the Government has not released its plans for a no-deal in relation to the movement of persons.

 Up until this week, the Government’s position has been that it will apply a light touch to EU nationals who live in or come to the UK until the end of 2020 and that they will continue to be treated in much the same way as now, although they will have to apply under the EU Settled Status Scheme by June 2021.
 This week’s events appear to indicate that the assurances made so far only relate to a scenario where a deal is reached with the EU.
 This is concerning because the information provided by the Home Office to date on the EU Settled Status Scheme has not clearly indicated that its continuation for EU nationals moving to the UK post March 2019 rests on a deal being struck.